“Saved by the Valve:” Refugees and Concerns with the Safe Third Country Agreement

 Neither the risk of detention nor medical isolation met the high threshold for overbreadth or gross disproportionality (CCR, paras 140 and 147).
 Starting with the former, Kasirer J. reasoned that the risk of detention in the U.S., with opportunities for release and review, was related to the legislative objective of sharing responsibility for refugee claims.
 While the responsibility-sharing purpose exposes refugee claimants to the risk of detention, there is no violation because they are given “… fair consideration in the designated country” (CCR, para 142).
 Indeed, in the Court’s view, the record showed that returnees’ risk of detention in the U.S. was tempered by “mechanisms that create opportunities for release and provide for review by administrative decision makers and courts” (CCR, para 143).
 Since nothing in the evidentiary record supported the conclusion that the American asylum system was “fundamentally unfair” and deprived of safeguards, the risk of detention was not overbroad (CCR, paras 142-143).

-Moreover, with respect to the risks of refoulement due to U.S. asylum policies, Kasirer J. resolved that while this risk might otherwise occasion a deprivation of returnees’ s.
+With respect to the risk of refoulement due to U.S. asylum policies, Kasirer J. resolved that while this risk might otherwise occasion a deprivation of returnees’ s.
 7 Charter rights in a manner that is contrary to the PFJs of overbreadth and gross disproportionality, any such effects were guarded against or cured by the legislative safety valves in the IRPA (CCR, paras 148 and 155).
 Especially relevant here were the safety values in the IPRA providing for administrative deferrals of removal, temporary resident permits, humanitarian and compassionate exemptions, and policy exemptions (CCR, paras 148 and 155).
-It was further explained that any ‘real and not speculative risks’ could be reconciled by the power preserved under Article 6 of the treaty and exercising the broad legislative discretion to consider any refugee claim if it is in the public interest (CCR, paras 152-153).
-Kasirer J. emphasized the sweeping curative power under Article 6, which could even be applied to “individuals who would not normally be eligible under an exception but who nevertheless warrant special consideration because of their vulnerability” (CCR, para 156; also see para 162).

-Kasirer J. rejected the appellants’ argument that these legislative safety valves were “illusory”, and found that the trial judge erred by not substantively assessing the relevant curative mechanisms that could have limited the breaches of s.
-7 rights, such that they did not violate the PFJs (CCR, paras 158 and 160).
-Considering the foregoing, the Court unanimously concluded that even if refugee claimants faced a real risk of refoulement from the U.S., Canada’s legislative implementation of the treaty — and in particular s.
-159.3 — was neither overbroad nor grossly disproportionate and therefore accorded with the PFJs (CCR, para 163).
+Considering the foregoing, the SCC unanimously agreed that even if refugee claimants faced a real risk of refoulement from the U.S., Canada’s legislative implementation of the treaty — and in particular s.
+159.3 — accorded with the PFJs (CCR, para 163).

 Section 15 Issue